rzmsq/find-most-word/README.md

-Outputs a back-length word that occurs most often in the source file input-text.txt
+Outputs a back-length word that occurs most often in the source file input-file.txt